hoax-killer/Spaceship/README.md

 3. Run the command:<br>
     `cd single-thread && python3 game.py`

-Here is a YouTube video (TODO) of the game in action.
+Here is a [YouTube video](https://youtu.be/B9yT61-XaVc) of the game in action.

 ### Command-Line Arguments and Options